UKHSA statistics production hub

 Note: The shorthand ‘[b]’ is used to denote where there was a break in the time series due to the coronavirus (COVID-19) pandemic.

 Where a value has been estimated or imputed, official guidance suggests adding ‘[e]’ for estimated.
 As an example, let’s say that we interpolated the value missing in 2020.
-When you present this data in a table, you should add the placeholder symbol ‘[e]’ in a separate column, in this case for the year 2020, and include a short text note underneath the table explaining the shorthand.
-Avoid adding more than one value or piece of information to a single cell, as this can be difficult to interpret for users of assistive technology.
+When using a presentation table, e.g. in a report, you can place shorthand in cells alongside a data point.
+In this case for the year 2020, we have shown the shorthand ‘[e]’ and included a short note underneath the table explaining the shorthand.

 ❌ To be avoided: leaving a blank space in a table where data is missing.